Nov. 30, 2022

 - Classroom courses to build a solid knowledge base.

-• Specialization course: a choice between Revenue Management, Luxury Marketing and Client Experience, and Operations and Marketing of Leisure Destinations, Attractions and Parks to customize your program with an in-depth analysis of a sought-after area of expertise in tourism and hospitality.
+- Specialization course: a choice between Revenue Management, Luxury Marketing and Client Experience, and Operations and Marketing of Leisure Destinations, Attractions and Parks to customize your program with an in-depth analysis of a sought-after area of expertise in tourism and hospitality.

 - Consultancy Project (group work) commissioned by partner companies to apply the tools and skills acquired in the classroom

 - Internship: 6 months in Italy or abroad

-A study tour in the United Arab Emirates (Abu Dhabi and Dubai) to learn about the impressive development of a world-renowned tourist destination and its recent repositioning.
+A study tour in the United Arab Emirates (Dubai) to learn about the impressive development of a world-renowned tourist destination and its recent repositioning.
 In addition to a rich cultural itinerary, the study tour includes seminars with major local institutions, meetings with managers of important tourism companies and encounters with local entrepreneurs.
 Participants will gain in-depth knowledge of the development model and values of the UAE and the opportunities they offer for a career in tourism.

 The MITH specialization offers students an additional tool to define their professional profile according to interest and aptitude: